 Assessments are non-ad valorem assessments on benefited lands within the District.
 Assessments are imposed and levied to pay for the operations and maintenance by the District of its systems and facilities provided to the property.
 For debt service, certain amounts are collected at lot closings as advance payments and are used to prepay a portion of the Bonds outstanding.
 Otherwise, assessments are collected annually to provide funds for the debt service on the portion of the Bonds which are not paid with prepaid assessments.
 The fiscal year for which annual assessments are levied begins on October 1 with discounts available for payments through February 28 and become delinquent on April 1.
-The District's annual assessments for operations and debt service are billed and collected by the County Tax Collector for non-Developer owned parcels or lots.
+The District's annual assessments for operations and debt service are noticed and collected by the County Tax Collector for non-Developer owned parcels or lots.
 For certain Developer owned acres, parcels or lots the District bills and collects the annual assessments.
 The amounts remitted to the District are net of applicable discounts or necessary administrative costs reimbursements and collection costs compensation.
+For assessments billed and collected by the District, there are no discounts to date authorized by the District.
 In addition, amounts remitted by the County Tax Collector include interest on monies held from the day of collection to the day of distribution.